micmejia/bible-dump/NKJV/Numbers/Num 6.md

 All the days that he separates himself to the Lord he shall not go near a dead body.

 ###### 7
-He shall not [^c]make himself unclean even for his father or his mother, for his brother or his sister, when they die, because his separation to God _is_ on his head.
+He shall not make himself unclean even for his father or his mother, for his brother or his sister, when they die, because his separation to God _is_ on his head.

 ###### 8
 All the days of his separation he shall be holy to the Lord.